thomasgagyi/thomasgagyi/README.md

 ### 🧰 Languages and Tools

-These are the languages I have been using the most.
+These are the languages and tools I have been using the most.
 Almost all of my projects were done in Visual Studio.

 <img align="left" alt="C++" width="30px" style="padding-right:10px;" src="https://cdn.jsdelivr.net/gh/devicons/devicon@latest/icons/cplusplus/cplusplus-original.svg"/>